newenclave/mico/README.md

     // zero.3 -0.2 1
     // yep. table doesn't have an order
 ```
-For loop that accepts an array it's also possible to use negative `step`.
+For loop that accepts an array and a string it's also possible to use negative `step`.
 ```swift
     for v in [1, 2, 3, 4, 5], -1 {
         io.put(v, " ")